 Calculators may be used for all three papers.
 The exam board has specified that calculators used for A-level must include an iterative function and the ability to compute summary statistics and access probabilities from standard statistical distributions.

 Mathematics is fortunate in that all classes occur in the same option block.
 Hence it is possible to set by ability.
-It is likely that 6 (or 7) ability sets will be used in each year, usually with between 8 and 14 students in each.
+It is likely that between 4 and 6 ability sets will be used in each year, usually with between 8 and 14 students in each.

 To study Further Mathematics in the Sixth Form, a student needs to have real enthusiasm for the subject as twice as much lesson time (and twice as much self-study time) will be spent on Mathematics as compared to other subjects.
 The most able mathematicians who have found IGCSE/GCSE Mathematics straightforward and who are considering taking university courses in Mathematics, Engineering, Computer Programming or the Physical Sciences should consider this option.
 As a large part of the Sixth Form timetable will be spent on Mathematics, the coverage of material is very rapid and so a firm grasp of the algebraic skills learnt at IGCSE/GCSE is needed.
 An A* grade/grade 8 or 9 at IGCSE/GCSE should be a requirement for anyone wishing to follow a course in Further Mathematics.